Enhancing Cropping System Sustainability by Minimizing Ammonia-N Losses from Biological and Chemical Inputs

 1. Quantify on-farm ammonia loss from urea fertilizer applications (chemical) and legume termination (biological) from NGP dryland cropping systems.

-Our performance target will be to determine the fraction of applied urea fertilizer that is lost as NH3 for applications to winter wheat applied from late fall to early spring.
+Our performance target will be to determine the fraction of applied urea fertilizer that is lost as NH3 for applications to winter wheat applied between fall to early spring.
+Two or three different application timing dates will be compared at each farm site, e.g. October, December-January and March-April.
+We have conducted preliminary studies that indicate losses can be quite large from cold soils (up to 40%).
 Our study will identify the environmental and soil conditions that are most conducive to high NH3 losses.
 Our second performance target will be to determine the fraction of N in legume manure that is lost as NH3 following its termination by glyphosate spraying and mowing.
 Most studies on NH3 volatilization have utilized enclosures or chambers rather than the micrometeorological techniques being proposed here.
-Micrometeorological approaches are widely recognized as providing more reliable estimates of gas N losses than enclosures, because they do not disturb the environment or soil processes that affect gas exchange at the ground, provide continuous measurements over time and provide a measure of gas loss over a larger footprint than enclosures.
+Micrometeorological approaches are widely recognized as providing more reliable estimates of gas N losses than enclosures because they do not disturb the environment or soil processes that affect gas exchange at the ground, provide continuous measurements over time and provide a measure of gas loss over a larger footprint than enclosures.

 2. Identify mitigation strategies or production practices that will minimize ammonia-N losses where losses are found to be significant from inorganic and organic N inputs.